-High Availability is not available with these VDI Agent installation options.
-For details, see Enabling High Availability for VDI (p.
-129).
+^{} High Availability is not available with these VDI Agent installation options.
+For details, see Enabling high availability for VDI (p.
+142).

-Note: The Remote PC is a special type that can be used to create and manage pools of remote PCs as part of hosted desktop infrastructure (HDI).
+Note: The Remote PC is a special type that can be used to create and manage pools of Remote PCs as part of hosted desktop infrastructure (HDI).
 When you add a VDI provider of this type, you can manage it like one of the real VDI providers with some limitations, such as you cannot create templates and use some other strictly VDI-specific functions.
-The main feature when using this type is the ability to create pools of HDI-based remote PCs and making PCs persistent by assigning an individual PC to a specific user.
-For more info, see Remote PC Pools (p.
-160).
+The main feature when using this type is the ability to create pools of HDI-based Remote PCs (e.g. HPE Moonshot System, Atrust Remote PC Array) and making PCs persistent by assigning an individual PC to a specific user.
+For more info, see Remote PC pools (p.
+181).

 In the table above, find the VDI provider type that you are using and see where the RAS VDI Agent can be installed.

 Depending on the available choices, do one of the following:

-• Built-in Agent: The agent is a part of RAS Publishing Agent, so it is already installed.
-When possible, it is always recommended to use the built-in VDI Agent for high availability and business continuity.

-- Agent on a VDI provider: This option is only available if you are using Microsoft Hyper-V. You can simply install the agent on the host, as described in Add a VDI Provider (p.
-116). - Agent on a Windows Server (VM or HW): To use this option, make sure you have a physical box or a virtual machine running a supported version of Windows Server.
-You will need to specify its FQDN or IP address when adding a VDI provider to the Farm. - Agent in Appliance: If this is your choice, you need to download and deploy a virtual appliance as described in the Deploying a Virtual Appliance subsection below.
+- Built-in Agent: The agent is a part of RAS Publishing Agent, so it is already installed.
+When possible, it is always recommended to use the built-in VDI Agent for high availability and business continuity. - Agent on a VDI provider: This option is only available if you are using Microsoft Hyper-V. You can simply install the agent on the host, as described in Add a VDI provider (p.
+129). - Agent on a Windows Server (VM or HW): To use this option, make sure you have a physical box or a virtual machine running a supported version of Windows Server.
+You will need to specify its FQDN or IP address when adding a VDI provider to the Farm.